grote/osm2gtfs/README.md

 Use public transport data from OpenStreetMap and external schedule information to create a General Transit Feed (GTFS).

 **Attention:** The source code is currently very specific to one city, but this can be developed into something more generic.
-You can help with pull requests that introduce an abstraction layer for the external schedule information.
+You can help with pull requests to define a standard procedure and/or make it work for your city.

 How does it work?
 -----------------

-The osmhelper is responsible for retrieving current data directly from OpenStreetMap via the Overpass and OSM API.
+The osmhelper is responsible for retrieving current data directly from OpenStreetMap via the Overpass API.
 This data is stored in python objects and cached on disk for efficient re-use.
 The osm2gtfs script then uses the OpenStreetMap data and local schedule information to create a GTFS file using Google's transitfeed library and validates it after creation.